Anupamsdesk/tweeterWords/README.md

 #tweeterWords
 A simplistic real-time word analysis app for tweeter.
 Search for a word or phrase in twitter and get the latest tweets along with some analytics.

+##Working app
+This application is deployed in http://ancient-castle-3606.herokuapp.com/ for demo purposes.
+A snapshot file is also included in the code directory.

 ##Uses
 Node JS, Express JS and Socket.io in the server side.
 Angular JS, Bootstrap 3, D3 and Moment in the front end.